 You came to Princeton not just because you’re smart but also because you strive to be the best you can be and learn as much as you can.
 And let's face it, Princeton courses are rigorous, and it’s normal to find them difficult.
-Fortunately, there are many resources available at Princeton to help you master material and develop your skills, just as professional athletes work with coaches and trainers and performers benefit from directors.
+Fortunately, there are many resources available at Princeton to help you master material and develop your skills, just as professional athletes and performers work with coaches and trainers.
 However, it’s up to you to take advantage of them without waiting until you feel behind.

 The McGraw Center for Teaching and Learning's website provides a comprehensive list of links to the resources available to you, including: